 One of my favorite holidays is coming up soon.
 If you have been following me over the years, you know it’s not just the traditional holidays, but a very special one – Beethoven’s Birthday on December 16th!

 A nice and easy activity to do to celebrate Beethoven’s birthday is to make birthday cards!
 This is always a favorite for students who have been learning about the man and listening to his music.
-These are some examples from a few years ago.
+(This is also a great Friendly Friday activity!)
+The image shows some examples from a few years ago.
 I asked students to make these cards and they really got into it, especially when they learned I would not only display them, but then share them with my grandfather who was my inspiration to admire Beethoven and his wonderful music.

 There are so many reasons to celebrate and create great things this month.
 Don’t let it pass by without a fun activity that celebrates one of the greatest composers!